ultragorira/ultragorira.github.io/_posts/2023-12-20-Vector-Embeddings-KNN-HSNW.md

     ![CosineDistance_graph](/images/VectorDB/Cosine_distance_graph.png)

-    If were to talk about embeddings for words/text, words with same meaning would point towards the same direction in space (this if we assume we represent the embeddings in a 2-D plane, X and Y).
+    If we were to talk about embeddings for words/text, words with same meaning would point towards the same direction in space (this if we assume we represent the embeddings in a 2-D plane, X and Y).

     In Python you can implement it like this:

     ```
-    cosine = 1 - np.dot(emb_A, emb_B) / (np.linalg.norm(emb_A) * np.linalg.norm(emb_B))
+    cos_dis = 1 - np.dot(emb_A, emb_B) / (np.linalg.norm(emb_A) * np.linalg.norm(emb_B))
     ```

 These are just some of the most common ways of calculating distances/similarities between vectors.
-There many more but I selected those I have used personally at work as well.
+There are many more but I selected those I have used personally at work as well.

 Let's test out if Cosine Similarity actually gives us the right feedback we are looking for.
 First we create some embeddings from some sentences and then compare them each to the rest.